gui2project/5trackportastudio/README.md

     ```

 ### Git
-- To push to https://trackstudio.heroku.com run:
+- To push to the `master` branch run:
     ```
     gulp git.master
     ```

-- To push the master branch to https://trackstudio.heroku.com run:
+- To push to the `master` branch, and to the `heroku` branch; deploying to https://trackstudio.heroku.com run:
     ```
     gulp git.heroku
     ```